 In addition, centralized services are provided by the Department for efficiency.
 Specifically, Department staff investigate complaints against licensees; develop valid examinations for applicants for licensure; monitor and advocate for legislation; provide consumer education and outreach; provide legal and audit services; and provide general administrative support involving personnel, budgeting, accounting, purchasing, and space management.

-There are currently nine bureaus and one certification program under the direct oversight of the Department.
+There are currently 26 Boards, two committees, and one commission under the broad authority of the Department, and 10 Bureaus and one certification program under the direct oversight of the Department.

 Additional information on the Department, and the various boards and bureaus, is available at www.dca.ca.gov.